Porch sitting: In popular culture

 Henry Church, an aged ex-British soldier from the American Revolutionary War, was noted for his porch sitting in sight of the train station.
 The town of Hundred, West Virginia, was then named after him, as he was called "Old Hundred."

-The Don Knotts Show had a regular feature, The Front Porch, in which the host and his guest would sit in rocking chairs in a porch and talk philosophically.
+The Don Knotts Show had a regular feature, The Front Porch, in which the host and his guest would sit in rocking chairs on a porch and talk philosophically.
 When Knotts played Barney Fife on The Andy Griffith Show, porch sitting was often incorporated into the sitcom's script.
 Another television series which featured Southern porch sitting, albeit in a more rural setting, was the family drama The Waltons.

-The ethnic slur "porch monkey" is an insinuation that African Americans spend excessive amount of time porch sitting.
+The ethnic slur "porch monkey" is an insinuation that African Americans spend excessive amounts of time porch sitting.

 In the film Friday, the main characters spend most of their day porch sitting.

+The American sitcom 227 often featured main characters having conversations on the stoop of a Washington, D.C., apartment building.
+One of the featurettes in the series DVD set is titled "Stories from the Stoop".